Skip to Main Content

 An eligible employee who is the spouse, son, daughter, parent, or next of kin of a covered servicemember is entitled to a 26-week leave during a 12-month period to care for the service member.

-However, if an employer promises vacation time to the employee, the employee must receive that time or save it for use, or payment at a later date.
-But, if an employer places a condition on the vacation's use or prevents the employee from using the vacation after a certain time, the employee is not entitled to that vacation pending those circumstances.
-See Comm'r of Lab. ex rel.
-Shofstall v.
+However, if an employer promises vacation time to the employee, the employee must receive that time or save it for use or payment at a later date.
+But if an employer places a condition on the vacation's use or prevents the employee from using the vacation after a certain time, the employee is not entitled to that vacation pending those circumstances.
+Comm'r of Labor on the Relation of Stephen R. Shofstall v.
 Int'l Union of Painters & Allied Trades AFL-CIO, CLC Dist.
 Council 91, 991 N.E.2d 100, 103 (Ind.
 2013).

 Indiana law does not require employers to provide employees with sick leave benefits, paid or unpaid, but an employer in Indiana may be required to provide an employee with unpaid sick leave in accordance with the FMLA or other federal laws.